 How to Fertilize a Passion Flower Vine

-In commercial settings, the proper fertilizer for passion flower vine is one with an NPK ratio of 10-5-20.
+In commercial settings, the proper fertilizer for passion flower vine is one with a NPK ratio of 10-5-20.
 This gives the needed nutrients for best vine growth and plenty of fruit.

-In commercial settings, where plants are producing fruit, each plant needs 32 to 36 ounces of nitrogen to produce maximum fruit.
+In commercial settings, where plants are producing fruit, each plant needs 32 to 36 ounces (1 kg.) of nitrogen to produce maximum fruit.
 However, excess nitrogen can cause fruit to drop.

 Most passion vine fertilizer is granular and should be scraped into soil around the root zone and watered in.
 You may also choose a foliar spray, which is topically applied and can help prevent chlorosis in alkaline soils.